-To provide enhanced security to the lenders and greater stability to the project operations, all financial inflows and outflows of the Project are proposed to be routed through an escrow account.
+To provide enhanced security to the lenders and greater stability to the project operations, all financial inflows and outflows of the project are proposed to be routed through an escrow account.

-Support and guarantees by the Government
+Support and guarantees by the Authority

-By way of comfort to the lenders, loan assistance from the Government has been stipulated for supporting debt service obligations in the event of a revenue shortfall resulting from political force majeure or default by the Government.
-Guarantees and/ or compensation have also been provided to protect the Concessionaire, though for a limited period, from construction of competing airport which can upset the revenue streams of the Project.
+By way of comfort to the lenders, loan assistance from the Authority has been stipulated for supporting debt service obligations in the event of a revenue shortfall resulting from political force majeure or default by the Authority.
+Guarantees and/ or compensation have also been provided to protect the Concessionaire, though for a limited period, from construction of

-Support and guarantees by the Government are essential
+Support and guarantees by the Authority are essential competing airport which can upset the revenue streams of the project.